liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 {@img images/cli/Print.png}{Print}{.6}

-#### Pull mode

-One of the two operating modes of a chain of processors.
-In pull mode, a user or an application obtains references to the `Pullable` objects of the downstream processors of the chain, and calls their `pull()` method to ask for new output events.
-When using a chain of processors in pull mode, the chain must be closed at its inputs.
-The opposite mode is called *push mode*.

-#### Push mode

-One of the two operating modes of a chain of processors.
-In push mode, a user or an application obtains references to the `Pushable` objects of the upstream processors of the chain, and calls their `push()` method to feed new input events.
-When using a chain of processors in push mode, the chain must be closed at its outputs.
-The opposite mode is called *pull mode*.

 #### `Processor`

 A processing unit that receives zero or more input streams, and produces zero or more output streams.
 The `Processor` is the fundamental class where all stream computation occurs.
 All of BeepBeep's processors are descendants of this class.
 A processor is depicted graphically as a "box", with "pipes" representing its